 2016 was a stand out year for Ashley and Splash.
 They completed their first international level competition, earning them their FEI 1* status.
 Along with Ashley’s younger brother, they won the Ontario championship competition for ride n tie and were 2nd in the overall OCTRA standings for senior ride n tie team.
 Ashley and Splash also finished 6th in the High Point Overall Horse standings.
 Splash was in the top ten for high mileage horse and third in the high point best of the rest category (for any breed that is not Arabian, Morgan, Standardbred or Quarter Horse).

-Keep an eye out for this pair in the years to come as they will be attempting the 2017 Shore to Shore race, a 250 mile race across the state of Michigan from the shore of Lake Huron to the shore of Lake Michigan.
+Keep an eye out for this pair in the years to come as they are planning on attempting the Shore to Shore race, a 250 mile race across the state of Michigan from the shore of Lake Huron to the shore of Lake Michigan.
 Completing the Tevis Cup is on Ashley’s bucket list!